Evidence-based Practice in English

-- Critically evaluate evidence provided for learners in literacy, including those with reading difficulties.
+- Critically evaluate evidence provided for a group of learners in literacy, including those with reading difficulties.

-- Identify specific learning needs for learners based on evidence.
+- Identify specific learning needs for a group of learners based on evidence.

-- Design an evidence based intervention for targeted learners in literacy.
+- Design an evidence based intervention for a targeted group of learners in literacy.

 - Demonstrate knowledge of conceptual understanding, research-based frameworks, assessment practices and pedagogical content knowledge in literacy.